This article was first written in March 2019, but we gave it a spring clean in September 2020

 Myth 1: You need to buy expensive kit

 A phone camera is no match for a professional video camera, but in most cases it’s totally fine.
 In the right conditions (which I’ll go into later) your phone footage will look and sound great.
 Trust me, I’ve produced news VTs containing large chunks of iPhone B-roll, which have gone out on BBC World News to millions of people.
 I’m also going to look at some of the best apps for quickly editing social media video on your phone, in some cases automatically.
-There’s a place for beautiful cinematography and deft editing, but really the content of the video is the most important thing.
+There’s a place for beautiful cinematography and deft editing, but in practice the content of the video is the most important thing.

 Myth 2: You need to hire a professional